jww5835/PLC-Dobot/README.md

 ## HMI & PLC Setup

-Compact Logix 5380 5069l306ERM, What software people need,
+Compact Logix 5380 5069l306ERM is the specific controller that was used for this project.

+Software for the PLC Code: Allen Bradley Rockwell Studio 5000
+  - Exact file in the GitHub: Dobot_V1PLC.ACD

+Software used to create the HMI: Studio 5000 View Designer
+  - Exact file in the GitHub: DobotPLC_HMI_V1.vpd

 If you are using compact logix the current code will work.
-If you need other driveers for different Allen Bradley PLCs please check the Pycomm3 Documentation linked below:
+If you need other drivers for different Allen Bradley PLCs please check the Pycomm3 Documentation linked below:

 https://docs.pycomm3.dev/en/latest/